-GAO's current report focuses on the allegations and information developed since that time in attempting to answer the questions of what information has been developed about the alleged diversion, and were the investigations done by the Federal Government adequate.
+GAO's current report focuses on the allegations and information developed since that time in attempting to answer the

-1/CIA officials informed GAO that they have no authority to conduct "investigations" of unaccounted for nuclear materials in the United States.
+L/CIA officials informed GAO that they have no authority to conduct "investigations" of unaccounted for nuclear materials in the United States.
 As used in this report the term "investigation(s)" is used in the context of the entire Federal effort to resolve the incident.